SmartBoy84/rbg-wonderland/README.md

 - Unlike RarBG, the query submitted on their api needs to be word-by-word accurate else it fails, I've mitigated this by implementing suggestions as you type (powered by IMDB)

 ## Issues
-Search may not yield resuslt on the first query (pressing the submit button)
+Search may not yield results on the first query

 ## Acknowledgments
 Thanks to RarBG for creating TorrentAPI and documenting it!

+Feel free to contribute however you like, I know my code is **far** from perfect!